 Did you know that on this day in 2010, all 33 miners trapped after a mining accident in Chile were rescued?
 They had been stuck underground for 69 days when they were finally saved.

-Keep reading for more facts about October 13
+Keep reading for more interesting facts about October 13th in history!

 115,000-year-old human bones found in Poland turned out to be from a Neanderthal child who was eaten by a huge bird.

 The American singer and songwriter Bob Dylan posthumously won a Nobel prize in literature.

 A painting called “Abstraktes” by Gerhard Richter sold for a record $34 million.

 All 33 miners trapped after a mining accident in Chile were rescued after being stuck underground for 69 days.

 The accident happened on August 5, 2010 at the San José copper-gold mine in the Atacama Desert.
 The men were stuck 296.6 ft (700 m) under the surface, and it cost $20 million for the rescue mission.

 The US government began its trade embargo against Cuba.

 Most US exports were halted aside from medicine and basic food items.

 The American drama film “All About Eve”, by Joseph L. Mankiewicz starring Bette Davis, premiered in the US.